-Mandarin Orange Cake with Pineapple Frosting is so light and refreshing and begins with a cake mix and mandarin oranges, then topped with a frosting made with crushed pineapple and vanilla pudding.
-Also known as Pig Pickin’ cake, this simple cake recipe is absolutely amazing!
+Mandarin Orange Cake with Pineapple Frosting is a light and refreshing dessert that begins with a cake mix and mandarin oranges, then is topped with a frosting made with crushed pineapple and vanilla pudding.
+Also known as Pig Pickin’ cake, this simple cake recipe is amazing!

 Ingredients in Mandarin Orange Cake